Date: 23 February 2015. Toilet Tissue (aka TP)

 supply of toilet paper aboard is a good thing.
 A few years back a

-friend built for me a nifty storage locker, but there is a drawback
+friend built for me a nifty storage locker.
+There is a drawback

 helped with my number one issue: